Teatro Amazonas opera house with golden dome rising above the Amazon rainforest canopy in Manaus, Brazil

 What you need to know before you dock.

-• Terminal: Floating port on Rio Negro — adjusts with seasonal water level changes (up to 30 feet variation)
+• Terminal: Floating port on Rio Negro — adjusts with seasonal water level changes (up to 30 feet variation).
+The gangway angle changes with water levels, which may affect wheelchair and mobility-limited passengers.

 • Tender: No — ships dock at floating piers that accommodate water level fluctuations